 supporting institutions at one location

-Founding of the German Data Center, Deutsche Rechenzentrum (DRZ) in Darmstadt.
-In the seventies the Institute for Teleprocessing later emerged into the Fraunhofer Institut für Sichere Informations Technologie, SIT.
+The German Data Center, Deutsches Rechenzentrum (DRZ), is founded in Darmstadt.
+In the seventies this emerged into the Institute for Teleprocessing, and later on into the Fraunhofer Institute for Secure Information Technology, SIT.

-Founding of the Fraunhofer Institut für Graphische Datenverarbeitung IGD by Prof. Dr.-Ing.
-Jose Luis Encarnacao.
-The institute was one of the first research institutes with its own website and which had done research on internet technologies.
+Prof. Dr.-Ing.
+Jose Luis Encarnacao establishes the Fraunhofer Institute for Computer Graphics Research IGD.
+The institute was one of the first research institutes with its own website, doing research on internet technologies.

-The active universities and research institutes from Darmstadt, Technische Universität Darmstadt, Fraunhofer IGD, GMD-SIT (now Fraunhofer SIT), GMD-IPSI, University of Applied Sciences and several industrial representatives founded the Competence Center for Applied Security (CAST).
+Darmstadt’s universities and research institutions, Technische Universität Darmstadt, Fraunhofer IGD, GMD-SIT (now Fraunhofer SIT), GMD-IPSI, University of Applied Sciences and several industrial representatives founded the Competence Center for Applied Security (CAST).

-Through the support of the Horst Görtz Foundation, Prof. Claudia Eckert became the first professor for IT security in Information Technology at the Technische Universität in Darmstadt.
+With the support of the Horst Görtz Foundation, Prof. Claudia Eckert becomes the first professor for IT security in Information Technology at the Technische Universität in Darmstadt.

-Founding of the Darmstadt Center for IT-Security (DZI).
-Until 2008 it bundled the divers IT-Security activities of the Technische Universität Darmstadt.
+The Darmstadt Center for IT-Security (DZI) is founded.
+Until 2008 it bundled the diverse IT-Security activities of the Technische Universität Darmstadt.

-The DZI became part of the LOEWE-ZENTRUM, the Center for Advanced Security Research Darmstadt (CASED).
+DZI becomes part of the LOEWE-ZENTRUM, the Center for Advanced Security Research Darmstadt (CASED).
 LOEWE stands for Landesoffensive für wissenschaftlich- ökonomische Exzellenz, the State Offensive for Scientific and Economic Excellence.
-It is an initiative in which the Hessian Ministry for Science and Art successfully supports the regional focus and networking of science, non-universitiy research and the economy.
-In CASED the Technische Universität Darmstadt, the University of Applied Sciences in Darmstadt and the Fraunhofer Institute SIT bundle their competences in the field of IT-Security.
+It is an initiative in which the Hessian Ministry for Science and Art successfully supports the regional focus and networking of science, non-university research and economy.
+Technische Universität Darmstadt, the University of Applied Sciences and the Fraunhofer Institute SIT are bundling their competences in the field of IT-Security in CASED.

-Since the beginning of the wintersemester 2010/11 the Technische Universität Darmstadt offers the specialized master studies M. Sc. in IT-Security.
-The Universtiy for Applied Sciences in Darmstadt also offers advanced studies in IT-Security.
+With the beginning of the winter semester 2010/11 Technische Universität Darmstadt is offering specialized master studies M. Sc. in IT-Security.
+The University for Applied Sciences in Darmstadt is offering advanced studies in IT-Security as well.

-As one of three centers of competence for IT security the Federal Ministry of Education and Research (BMBF) supports the European Center for Security and Privacy by Design (EC SPRIDE).
-The main goal of EC Spride were optimally secure IT systems and software in the design phase and during the whole life cycle, through the use of new scientific findings, procedures and tools.
+The Federal Ministry of Education and Research (BMBF) supports the European Center for Security and Privacy by Design (EC SPRIDE), as it is one of the three competence centers for IT security.
+The main goal of EC SPRIDE was to develop optimally secure IT systems and software already during the design phase and throughout their whole life cycle by applying new scientific findings, procedures and tools.

-During the wintersemester 2014/15 the University of Applied Sciences in Darmstadt established the course cooperative IT security, KITS.
+During the winter semester 2014/15 the University of Applied Sciences in Darmstadt establishes the course cooperative IT security, KITS.

-The up until then government (EC SPRIDE) and state funded (CASED) reseach centers for IT security, bundle their resources and form the CRISP (Center for Research in Security an Privacy).
-Members of CRISP are the Technische Universität Darmstadt, with their profile area of IT research CYSEC, the University of Applied Sciences in Darmstadt, as well as the SIT and the IGD.
-CRISP is Europe wide the greatest alliance of research facilities in the field of cyber security.
+The until then government and state funded research centers for IT security, EC SPRIDE and CASED respectively, bundle their resources to form CRISP (Center for Research in Security and Privacy).
+Members of CRISP are Technische Universität Darmstadt, with its IT research profile area CYSEC, the University of Applied Sciences in Darmstadt, the Fraunhofer Institute for Secure Information Technology (Fraunhofer SIT) and the Fraunhofer Institute for Computer Graphics Research (Fraunhofer IGD), both located in Darmstadt as well.
+Europe-wide CRISP is the biggest alliance of research facilities in the field of cyber security.

-The opening of the perfomance center "Sicherheit und Datenschutz in der Digitalen Welt" in which Fraunhofer Institute SIT und IGD cooperate for the rapid transfer of research results into practise.
-With the founding of the perfomance center the premier international position of cyber security reseach in Darmstadt is furthermore strengthened.
+The center of excellence "Sicherheit und Datenschutz in der Digitalen Welt" opens, in which the Fraunhofer Institutes SIT und IGD cooperate to facilitate the rapid transfer of research results into practice.
+The founding of the excellence center further strengthens Darmstadt’s international cybersecurity leadership.

-On the occaison of the "Digital Hub Initiative” the Bundesfinanzministerium declared the Frankfurt-Darmstadt region to a prominent hub for the digital transformation of the economy in April.
-Darmstadt hereby already assumes the role of the "Digital Hub in Cyber Security" in addition to the already declared "Digital Hub for Fin Tech" in Frankfurt from 2016.
+Within the “Digital Hub Initiative” the Federal Ministry of Finance in April made the Frankfurt-Darmstadt region a pre-eminent hub for the digital transformation of the economy.
+Darmstadt takes on the role of "Digital Hub in Cyber Security", thus complementing the "Digital Hub for Fin Tech" that was already announced in Frankfurt in 2016.